blog posts

 4- Public access level

-The public access level is unlimited and can be applied to classes and interfaces with methods, data members, and variables.
+The unlimited public access level applies to classes and interfaces, including methods, data members, and variables.

 Example 4: Define the public access level